 - Not Itchy

-With this specific synthetic fiber, you can end up with a clothing item that is colorful, simple to clean and soft-to-the-touch — it’s a combination that can suit your sense of style, your busy schedule and sensitive skin.
-So, if you want to make a special piece in the near-future, you should consider using an acrylic yarn as your main material.
+With this specific synthetic fiber, you can end up with a clothing item that is colorful, simple to clean and soft-to-the-touch.
+It’s a combination that can suit your sense of style, your busy schedule and sensitive skin.